 In our contemporary world, we can be thankful for big insulated windows, efficient household climate control, and access to a huge diversity of flora from all over the world.
-Potted trees from tropical and subtropical areas of the world have become important design elements in our temperate homes.
+Potted trees from tropical and subtropical areas of the world, such as indoor palm trees, have become important design elements in our temperate homes.
 For some gardeners, moving a tender tree indoors is a temporary solution to keeping it alive through the winter.

 Olives, citrus, and other fruit trees from warm climates need lots of sunshine to make flowers and fruit.
 The best place to grow them is outdoors — until cold temperatures threaten.
 Palm trees and tropical hibiscus that adorn the pool deck or patio throughout the summer won’t survive freezing winters, either.
 Safely overwinter them indoors after a well-planned transition.

 In late summer or fall, when the nighttime temperatures are around 50 degrees and decreasing, it’s time to bring tender plants inside for the winter.
 Wash the foliage with plain water to knock off insects that you won’t want to bring inside.
 Then, spray them with horticultural oil as a final precaution against insects and diseases.